-This graph provides an overall indicator of the state of our housing market, showing both the number of homes being sold each year since 2005 (yellow bars) as well as changes in the median sales price during the same time period (blue line).
-Over the past 10 years we have seen relatively steady increases in the number of homes median sales price has now been rising for six years straight, from \$190,000 back in 2014 to a new (all time) high of \$269,000 in 2020.
-The median sales price of detached homes rose 12% in 2020, the first double digit price increase we have seen in at least 15 years.
+This graph provides an overall indicator of the state of our housing market, showing both the number of homes being sold each year since 2006 (yellow bars) as well as changes in the median sales price during the same time period (blue line).
+Over the past 10 years we have seen relatively steady increases in the number of homes sold each year in Harrisonburg and Rockingham County - with a larger than normal 13% increase in the pace of home sales last year taking us to 1,493 home sales.
+The median sales price has also been consistently increasing for nine years now, up to an all time high last year of \$244,900.

 The single family home market in Harrisonburg and Rockingham County has improved rather steadily over the past 10 years with increases almost every year in the number of homes sold.
 After having peaked in 2016 with 978 home sales, we finally broke through 1,000 sales per year with 1,041 home sales in 2020.
-The
+The median sales price has now been rising for six years straight, from \$190,000 back in 2014 to a new (all time) high of \$269,000 in 2020.
+The median sales price of detached homes rose 12% in 2020, the first double digit price increase we have seen in at least 15 years.